Curtis Armstrong: Career

 2009 found Armstrong playing a paranoid character in a mental institution on the House season six premiere, "Broken".
 Also in 2009 Armstrong appeared in American Pie Presents: The Book of Love, as a teacher obsessed with the principal of the school, and he also appeared as a bumbling bandit in the film Gold Retrievers.

 In 2010, Armstrong made a guest appearance on the television show Glory Daze and began voicing the main character on the animated series Dan Vs. He also voices Robot in Robot and Monster.
 He also appeared on Spike TV's Blue Mountain State (S01E11).
 In 2011, he appeared on an episode of Curb Your Enthusiasm, and has a recurring role as attorney Peter Goldman on season seven of The Closer.
 He reprises this role in season four of Major Crimes.

 On October 27, 2011, he appeared as himself on the television show Rules of Engagement.

-In addition to his acting career, Armstrong's affinity for the music of Harry Nilsson has prompted him to become an enthusiast of Nilsson's work.
-He has written liner notes for CD reissues of Nilsson albums and has been instrumental in archival and bonus track preparation for these reissues.
-Additionally, Armstrong is an avid fan of Washington Irving, Laurel and Hardy, and Sir Arthur Conan Doyle's Sherlock Holmes stories.
+In May 2013, Armstrong had a recurring role as Dr. Foster in several episodes of New Girl.